schubergphilis/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 - **customizeUnicorn.js**: Main file for the lambda function that handles the create/describe/delete operations for a unicorn customization configuration.
 - **dbUtils.js**: This file contains all the database/query logic of the application.
 It also contains all the connection requirements in plain text (that's suspicious!)

+On dbUtils.js we need to update the host variable with the actual aurora url we saved from the cloudformation outputs.

+**const host = "secure-aurora-cluster.cluster-xxxxxxx.xxxxxxx.rds.amazonaws.com"**

 Review them by navigating the file explorer sidebar in Cloud9: